tahacaltekin/ArtBookNavigation/README.md

 # ArtBookNavigation

-This project was made for the homework given to remake the Artbook project, which was done before in the android course, with navigation.
+This project is a new version of Art Book project, made using navigation.
+Made for homework in Android course.